njlyon0/lyon-ms-thesis_butterfly-project/README.md

 - `01_data-prep.R` - Prepares data (including summarization to appropriate spatial scale) for analysis and visualization
 - `02_statistics.R` - Performs statistical analysis on data.
 Includes univariate and multivariate tests
 - `03_figures.R` - Creates publication-quality figures that reflect patterns identified in the statistics script (`02`)
+- `04_site-map.R` - Creates maps of the sites and general study area in a larger geographic context